 The answer to this question varies greatly depending on the season you are traveling in, and what kind of trip you are planning to go on.
 Are you going on an adventure vacation where you’ll pack extra accessories like hiking boots, rain jackets, or special gear?

-Are you traveling in the winter where bulky layers may take up a lot of space?
-Or are you going on a beach vacation where all the clothing is light and easy to pack?
-There are a lot of factors that go into how much you can realistically bring on each trip.
+Are you traveling in the winter, where bulky layers may take up a lot of space?
+Or are you going on a beach vacation where you’ll be wearing light, easy-to-pack clothing?
+There are many factors that go into how much you can realistically bring on each trip.

-Typically, you will probably be able to fit 5 to 7 days’ worth of clothing in your carry-on suitcase.
+Typically, you can fit five to seven days’ worth of clothing in your carry-on suitcase.
 If you pack smart, you can maximize the space.
 Some tips include rolling your clothes into tight cylinders instead of folding them.
-This will help reduce wrinkles and allows you to squeeze thinner items between the spaces of bulkier ones.
+This will help reduce wrinkles and let you squeeze thinner items between the spaces of bulkier ones.

 Also, wearing as much of your bulky clothing while you’re actually traveling will maximize the amount of room you have in your luggage for the rest of your clothing.
-If you’ll be staying at an Airbnb, check if they have a laundry machine and you can pack less and plan on doing a load midway through your trip to extend the use of some of your layers.
+If you’ll be staying at an Airbnb, check if they have a laundry machine so you can pack less and plan to do a load midway through your trip to extend the use of some of your layers.

-There are pros and cons for having a bag with wheels or without wheels as your carry-on of choice.
-A backpack will allow you to be more nimble in transit, as you take up less space and can quickly grab your bag and throw it on your back without having to fumble with handles or wheels.
+There are pros and cons to choosing a bag with wheels or without wheels as your carry-on.
+A backpack will allow you to be more nimble in transit, as you take up less space and can quickly grab your bag and throw it on your back without fumbling with handles or wheels.

 Therefore, a backpack could be a good choice for someone who is traveling by train or bus.
 But carrying a heavy bag on your shoulder or back throughout the day can be tiring, and a rolling suitcase eases the load on your body.
 If you know you’ll have to carry your bag for a longer period of time, a roller can be a better choice.